Google Translate Disclaimer

 Prescribed Diet Benefit for clients whose medical conditions require additional nutritional supplements or food.
 The benefit ranges from $50 to $150 depending on the conditions.

-Travel Benefit outside of community for medical purposes, at pre-determined rates for mileage, meals and shelter.
+Travel Benefit outside of community for medical purposes, job interviews or the commencement of employment at pre-determined rates for mileage, meals and shelter.

 Alternate Heating Benefit ($130/month) can be provided for clients who reside in a household where natural gas is not accessible and are required to heat their home with an alternate heat source.